Best Sandbox PC Games 2025

 Red Dead Redemption 2 revisits the Western motif of the original Red Dead but from the perspective of Van der Linde gang lieutenant Arthur Morgan.

-Arthur and his gang go around robbing stagecoaches and evading the law, but there’s a lot more to see and do throughout the game’s open-world spanning five fictitious US states.
+Arthur and his gang go around robbing stagecoaches and evading the law, but there’s a lot more to see and do throughout the game’s vast open-world spanning five fictitious US states.

 You can take your horse for a ride around the countryside, head up to the mountains to hunt exotic animals, get into bar fights, or just take a nice long bubble bath before hitting the hay.